 Boys and Girls Clubs of Canada’s proud heritage of service to young Canadians has its roots in Saint John, New Brunswick, where in 1900 a group of concerned local citizens set up a “public playground movement” to provide a safe place to play for children – particularly boys – from disadvantaged circumstances, with no place to go after school but the streets.
 The “Every Day Club”, originally established as a winter location for the Playground Association, later became known as the East End Boys’ Club.
 The East End Boys Club of Saint John resulted from this initiative, becoming the first “Boys Club” in Canada.
 The Club’s original mission was “to give youth a chance to have some recreation and to see beyond the confines of their immediate situation.”

-Throughout the over one hundred year history, Boys and Girls Clubs in Canada have provided safe, caring environments and stimulating programs enabling some 3 million young Canadians to play, learn and develop skills to help them achieve their full potential as contributing adults, citizens and leaders.
+Throughout the over one hundred year history, Boys and Girls Clubs in Canada have provided safe, caring environments and stimulating programs.
+These programs have enabled some 3 million young Canadians to play, learn, and develop skills to help them achieve their full potential as contributing adults, citizens, and leaders.

 The Boys & Girls Club of Niagara